dezdem0na/accp-cheatsheet/README.md

 - It is possible to have **inbound** and **outbound** rules in a security group
 - It operates on EC2 instance level
 - Not used in S3
+- The security group acts as a virtual firewall to protect the EC2 instance.
+(A company wants to block network traffic from accessing an EC2 instance)

 ### AWS Internet Gateway
 - Do not have `allow` or `deny` rules